The Paymaster

 The Paymaster, formerly known as the Legal Tender Extension is a documented mineral property in the historic Argenta Mining district of Southern Montana.

-Featuring underground workings developed by two inclined shafts, an old mill house built on a stone foundation, a beautiful gold bearing creek and excellent access.
+Featuring underground workings developed by two inclined shafts, an old mill house built on a stone foundation, a beautiful gold-bearing creek, and excellent access.

 The first and probably richest ore to be treated in the Argenta district was contracted from A. M. Esler from the Legal Tender mine discovered in 1865.